germanbisurgi/jedi/README.md

 ```

 ### Array checkboxes
-A fieldset to containing a list of enumerated editors.
+A fieldset containing a list of enumerated editors.
 Each editor is represented by a checkboxes.
 Works only if the items are of type `string`, `number` or `integer`.

 ```json